Irei

 Irei hi

-The Ireihi are sculptural pieces that unite traditional Japanese cultural notions of memorial monuments with site specific installations.
-Engineered by a creative team of artists, architects, and designers, and coordinated in partnership with the Japanese American Confinement Sites Consortium, these sculptural installations will be on display at Amache, Jerome, Heart Mountain, Manzanar, Minidoka, Poston, Rohwer, and Tule Lake starting in 2026.
-Also in summer 2026, JANM will also unveil their Ireihi sculpture as part of its relaunch of renovated campus and core permanent exhibition.
+The Ireihi unites traditional Japanese cultural notions of memorial monuments with cutting-edge technology to create a light installation memorial that will display all the names from the project.
+Engineered by a creative team of artists and designers, and coordinated in partnership with the Japanese American Confinement Sites Consortium, these light installation memorials will be on display at Amache, Jerome, Heart Mountain, Manzanar, Minidoka, Poston, Rohwer, and Tule Lake starting in 2024.
+In 2025, JANM will unveil an Ireihi sculpture that replicates the dimensions of the Manzanar Ireitō as part of its relaunch of its core permanent exhibit.

 ABOUT THE NAME